Film and Media Studies

 You are taught by a team of film specialists with different backgrounds, whose diverse research expertise is reflected in the breadth and scope of the curriculum.

 Year 1 introduces you to the academic study of the media, developing a broad understanding of key issues, concepts and debates in a variety of contexts.
 There is a particular focus on the impact of digital media and the convergence of old and new media.
 You will have the chance to apply this knowledge of theory and history in practical modules where you will develop digital technology skills.
-You will also take two dedicated Film Studies modules: Reading Film and Understanding Horror Film.
+You will also take two dedicated Film Studies modules: Introduction to Film and Film Form, Narrative and History.

 What you need to know